hindsightsoftware/atlassian-connect-play/README.md

 #### Add Atlassian's public maven repository in your `project/Build.scala` file

-This is called a resolver in [SBT][sbt] world.
+This is called a resolver in the [SBT][sbt] world.
 SBT is the build tool, based on Scala, used by Play.

     val main = play.Project(appName, appVersion, appDependencies).settings(
             resolvers += "Atlassian's Maven Public Repository" at "https://maven.atlassian.com/content/groups/public",